bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:23 AM CT, May 09</p>
+<p class="updated_time"> Latest data: 10:52 AM CT, May 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 76°, which is 10° **warmer** than yesterday.
+Today's high is 75°, which is 10° **warmer** than yesterday.
 Tomorrow is expected to be 9° *colder* than today.

 Currently:

 - 58°
-- Mostly Cloudy
+- Partly Cloudy
-- 91% humidity
+- 89% humidity
 - 12 mph wind
-- 85% cloud cover
+- 56% cloud cover
 - 36 AQI 🟩
 - 0.03 inches of rain in the past 24 hours